soja-soja/DashCam/README.md

 -- `chmod +x DashCamPipeline.sh`
 `mkdir 1.DO`

-2. Put all your Video files in 1.DO folder, pass the file extension as the first parameter and desirabel speed rate as the second input and Run it:
+2. Put all your Video files in ./DO folder, pass the file extension as the first parameter and desirable speed rate as the second input and Run it:

 -	`./DashCamPipeline.sh mp4 1`
-to just simply remove the audio and concatinate all videos with mp4 format
+to just simply remove the audio and concatenate all videos with mp4 format

 -	`./DashCamPipeline.sh mp4 5`
-to remove the audio and speed up (5X) and concatinate all videos with mp4 format
+to remove the audio and speed up (5X) and concatenate all videos with mp4 format

 -	`./DashCamPipeline.sh avi 5`
-to remove the audio and speed up (5X) and concatinate all videos with avi format
+to remove the audio and speed up (5X) and concatenate all videos with avi format

 -	`./DashCamPipeline.sh avi 5 60`
-to remove the audio and speed up (5X) and originial FrameRate is 60 fps and concatinate all videos with avi format
+to remove the audio and speed up (5X) and original FrameRate is 60 fps and concatenate all videos with avi format

 -	`./DashCamPipeline.sh`
-to remove the audio and speed up (4X) and assume videos are 30fps and concatinate all videos with mp4 format - Default
+to remove the audio and speed up (4X) and assume videos are 30fps and concatenate all videos with mp4 format - Default

-Enjoy your output file in 4.Final...
+Enjoy your output file in ./Final...